plone/plone.versioncheck/README.rst

 Features
 ========

-1) Command line script to check a buildouts ``[versions]`` section while stepping through the cascaded ``extends``.
+1) **Checks buildouts ``[versions]`` sections** while stepping through the cascaded ``extends``

-   The script collects the inherited version pins, remembers where a version pin comes from.
+   - Commandline script collects the inherited version pins, remembers where a version pin comes from.
-   It displays then sorted result in order to enable a human to check pins and overrides are ok.
+   - It displays the result in order to enable a human to check pins and overrides are ok.
-2) Checks Python Package Index (PyPI) for newer versions (optional).
-   Detects if a newer major, minor or bugfix (or a prerelease) is available.
-3) Works as buildout extension and record the current state of a buildout (version-wise).
-   The state is written to a file and read by the command line tool to be included to the report.
-4) Shows by whom as dependency a package was demanded (together with builtout extension only).

-- It works best with `semantically <http://semver.org/>`_ and only with `syntactically <https://pythonhosted.org/setuptools/setuptools.html#specifying-your-project-s-version>`_ correct version numbers!
    - Output is colored, this helps to identify packages which have newer versions available.
    - Machine readable output as JSON on demand.

+2) **Checks Python Package Index (PyPI)** for newer versions.

+   - Detects if a newer major, minor or bugfix (or a prerelease) is available.

+3) **Buildout extension** records the **current versions state** and **requirements**

+   - The state and requirements are written to a file,
+   - versions from the file will be consumed by the command line tool
+       - and orphaned version pin are detected,
+       - also it shows by whom as dependency a package was demanded.

+It works best with `semantically <http://semver.org/>`_ and only with `syntactically <https://pythonhosted.org/setuptools/setuptools.html#specifying-your-project-s-version>`_ correct version numbers!

 Usage
 =====